How to Watermark Photos for Blog, Instagram, and Online Store

 Using the tool’s own branding: many free watermark tools add their own logo or URL to your downloaded image.
 That means someone else’s branding travels with your photo.
 Opinohive Watermark Studio does not add any branding to your downloaded image.

 Watermarking after compression: always watermark the original file at full resolution.
 Then resize and compress if needed.
-Applying a watermark to an already-compressed image makes the text look blurry.
+Applying a watermark to an already compressed image makes the text appear blurry.

 Want more ways to protect your images?